vape/python-projects/README.md

 - [Find PI to the Nth Digit](https://github.com/vape/python-projects/blob/master/Numbers/01_Pi/pi.py): Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

+- [Fibonacci Sequence](https://github.com/vape/python-projects/blob/master/Numbers/02_Fibonacci/fibonacci.py): Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+(I did it a little differently.
+See README of that solution for specifics.)